ubuntu-openstack/zopenstack/README-lpar.md

 juju bootstrap
 ~~~~

-#### juju 2.1
+#### juju 2.1.0

-At time of writing, latest dev version of juju is 2.1-beta5, which is required for this deployment to work.
-The easiest way to install this is with snapd:
+Currently, the easiest way to install juju 2.1.0 on z is with via a snap (at the time of writing, 2.1.0 is in the 'beta' channel', other versions can be installed by checking "snap info juju" and specifying the appropriate channel):

 ~~~~
 sudo apt-get install snapd
-sudo snapd install juju --devmode --edge
+sudo snapd install juju --devmode --beta
 ~~~~

 To bootstrap: